hericmar/terrapi/README.md

 # TerraPi
 Simple manager of environments such as terrariums, aquariums, or greenhouses.
+Measure temperature, humidity, and other physical quantities, and control devices such as fans, heaters, and lights, and collect the data and plot them into graphs.

+> **Note**: This is hobby project and is not intended for production use.

 The project consists of Raspberry Pi client implementation, a broker server that collects data, and a web interface that plots the data into graphs.